 TOBACCO PREVENTION RESOURCES

-Most recently we have created the 5 Session Series for in-classroom youth programs or clubs.
-Through these 5 theory-based and evidence-informed lessons, youth will be equipped to make better and more informed decisions about their health as it relates to tobacco and vaping.
+Most recently we have created the 4 Session Series for in-classroom youth programs or clubs.
+Through these 4 theory-based and evidence-informed lessons, youth will be equipped to make better and more informed decisions about their health as it relates to tobacco and vaping.
 This is the perfect opportunity for youth to ask questions, gain insight, and get involved.
-Contact email@example.com or Giovanni.firstname.lastname@example.org to schedule a series of presentations!
+Contact Sofia.email@example.com or Giovanni.firstname.lastname@example.org to schedule a series of presentations!
 To stay updated on what the TUPE program is doing follow us on Instagram - @pajaro.valley.prevention.tupe.

 TUPE helps leads the Empower Watsonville program.
 Empower Watsonville is a youth lead initiative that works to reduce youth substance use by providing peer education, promoting community outreach, advocating in public health informed policy, and building self-efficacy and resiliency in the Pajaro Valley.
 Learn more about Empower Watsonville on their Facebook page and their Instagram page, or click the button.

 10 FACTS ABOUT TOBACCO

 10 FACTS ABOUT VAPING

 Exposure to secondhand smoke causes an estimated 41,000 deaths each year among adults in the United States.

 Vaping is not safer than smoking traditional cigarettes.

 People who smoke a pack a day spend about $5000 a year on cigarettes alone.

 Pod vapes contain toxins.
 Some of the toxins found in vapes include heavy metals, diacetyl, ultrafine particles, and chemicals known to cause cancer.